-Hotels and places to stay in and around this area include Domus Hotel Kiev, Podol Plaza Hotel, Radisson Blu Hotel Kyiv Podil, Hotel Staro, Impressa, and The Boutique-Hotel Vozdvyzhensky.
+Hotels and places to stay in and around this area include Podol Plaza Hotel, Hotel Staro, Fairmont Grand Hotel Kyiv, Radisson Blu Hotel Kyiv Podil, Impressa, and Amarant Hotel.

 Interactive map of Podil.
 Click on any icon for further information.